Intensities and Cardplay

 The Ruin Pile

 As a game session progresses, numerous cards will be played to ensure everyone's characters succeed in their actions - or give their best effort, at the very least.
-These cards are all collected in a discard pile so that, when the deck is expended, they can all be shuffled in order to be used again.
+These are all collected in a discard pile so that, when the deck is expended, they can all be shuffled to be used again.
 All save for cards with a Ruin suit, that is.
 These are thrown in a separate pile for the Narrator, known as the Ruin pile.

 Armed with the Ruin pile, a Narrator has the ability to menace players with, well, ruin.
 He or she may play Ruin cards from the Ruin pile to add their numerical value to the difficulty of any action a player attempts, whether it is opposed or not - or even if it's seemingly inconsequential.
 In short, the Narrator can make life as tough for the other players as he or she sees fit - but must do so before they attempt card play.